sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 Infinite space.
 The substance.
 Space itself.

 But we can cross the border.
 That imaginary border.
 The war front.
 The line where they touch.
 The two of them.
-Seemingly inseparable.
-Us and the mind.
-Being and mind.
+Seemingly inseparable. _Us_ and the mind. _Being_ and mind.
 Consciousness.
-And mind.
+And the _Mind_.